Updated for 2025

 1401 Highland Ave., Duarte, CA 91010

-The City of Duarte is hosting their Martin Luther King Jr. Celebration Event on Thursday, January 11th at 11:00 am.
+The City of Duarte is hosting their Annual Martin Luther King Jr. Celebration Event on Thursday, January 16th at 10:00 am.
 This special event features guest speakers, live performances, and the announcement of this year’s MLK Essay Contest winners.

 Justice Sunday